-But this was intentionally, to create an intimate atmosphere where the imperial family could retreat from the protocol that dictated their lives in the great royal palaces.
+But this was intentional, to create an intimate atmosphere where the imperial family could retreat from the protocol that dictated their lives in the large royal palaces.

-Despite it’s size, the Kaiservilla was also the place where many diplomatic meetings took place and it was in his office at the Kaiservilla where Franz Joseph signed the fatal Declaration of war on Serbia on July 28, 1914.
-This resulted in the first world war and eventually, the end of the Habsburg monarchy.
+Despite its size, the Kaiservilla was also the place where many diplomatic meetings took place.
+It was in his office at the Kaiservilla where Franz Joseph signed the fatal Declaration of war on Serbia on July 28, 1914.
+This resulted in the first world war and ultimately, the end of the Habsburg monarchy.

-Because the kaiservilla was private property the estate remained in possesion of the family after the fall of the Austro-Hungarian Monarchy (1918).
-Their son Hubert Salvator of Habsburg-Lorraine inherited the villa.
+Because the Kaiservilla was private property, the estate remained in possession of the family after the fall of the Austro-Hungarian Monarchy (1918).
+The son Hubert Salvator of Habsburg-Lorraine inherited the villa.

-Today Archduke Markus Salvator von Habsburg-Lothringen, the great grandson of Franz Jospeh, still lives at the Kaiservilla and is the curator of the Villa musem.
+Today Archduke Markus Salvator von Habsburg-Lothringen, the great grandson of Franz Jospeh, still lives at the Kaiservilla and is the curator of the Villa museum.
 He invites you to come and see it!

-Emperor Franz Josef already allowed the citizens of his empire to view the interior of the Imperial Villa when he was not there, even the private apartments.
+Emperor Franz Josef already allowed the citizens of his empire to view the interior of the Imperial Villa when he was not there.
+They were even allowed in the private apartments.

-The descendants of the emperor who inheritted the Kaiservilla have continued this tradition to the present day.
-The only exception is that the house and park are now accessible during the summer months, the months that Frans Joseph and Elisabeth used to spend there, so the visitors can experienced the villa and park as the royal family must have experienced it in the past.
+The descendants of the emperor who inherited the Kaiservilla have continued this tradition to the present day.
+The only difference is that the house and park are now accessible during the summer months.
+Frans Joseph and Elisabeth used to spend their summer there.
+Visitors can experience the villa and park as the royal family must have experienced it in the past.

 Bad Ischl 4820